Hugo-W/pyEEG/README.md

 pyEEG is a library fo processing EEG data build mostly on top of MNE-py and scikit-learn.
 It allows anlaysis of raw data and generation of temporal response functions with continuous signals as stimuli or real-valued events (e.g. word-level features).

+If on the netwrok of Imperial College, you can access the documentation here: [pyeeg-docs](http://pyeeg-docs).

 ## Installation

 ### Dependencies